-CALL FOR THE 2018 ANNUAL MEETING
+CALL FOR THE 2021 ANNUAL MEETING

 Members eligible to vote who are unable to attend the Annual Meeting should file proxy votes with the secretary at least 24 hours prior to the meeting.
 Proxy votes, which may be left at the office, must include the name of the voting member, name of the member authorized to vote in proxy, name and date of the meeting to which the proxy applies.
-No more than 7 proxy votes shall be held by one person.
+No more than 5 proxy votes shall be held by one person.
 Associate Members are not permitted to designate proxies.

 The following is a sample proxy which would apply to any business which properly may come before said meeting.
 You may limit such a proxy to certain issues or motions if you wish.
 Click here to dowload a PDF of the Proxy Form.